xurei/x-chatbot/README.md

 The `execute` function is executed when `session.setQuestion()` is called.
 The `answers` are the expected answers.
 There can be multiple possible answers.

+The name of the answer is defined by the actionss you provided in the `execute()` method.
+The `INPUT` answer is when the user types in text directly.

 ### The Session object
 The session object handles the sessions like a traditionnal HTTP session.
 The only